Role of police and crime commissioners

 The Policing and Crime Act 2017 sets out provisions to enable PCCs to take on responsibility for the governance of local fire and rescue services where a local case is made.
 It also places a new duty on police, fire and rescue and emergency ambulance services to collaborate where it is in the interests of their efficiency or effectiveness.

-Essex PCC Roger Hirst will be the first to take on governance of a fire and rescue service in October 2017, after his proposal was approved by the Home Secretary in July 2017.
-Several other PCCs are currently exploring options for the future governance of fire and rescue services.
+Essex PCC Roger Hirst was the first to take on governance of a fire and rescue service in October 2017, after his proposal was approved by the Home Secretary in July 2017.
+Since then, five PCCs – Staffordshire, West Mercia, Northamptonshire, North Yorkshire and Cambridgeshire – have had their proposals approved by the Home Secretary, with a further three – Hertfordshire, Norfolk and Lancashire – in the process of developing their proposals.

 PCCs have replaced police authorities in Wales as well as in England.
 So far as possible, the arrangements in Wales and England are the same, but the Police Reform and Social Responsibility Act reflects the Welsh devolution settlement and the specific powers of the National Assembly for Wales and Welsh Ministers.